SofiaAfendra/react-redux-workshop/README.md

 - usePersistState: This is a custom hook that persists the game state to local storage.

-## Why use HOC and presentational components?

-The HOC and presentational component pattern is used to separate the logic from the presentation.
-This allows the components to be reused in other applications and makes the code easier to read and maintain.

 ## File Structure

 The project has the following file structure: